aws-samples/aws-hpc-tutorials/content/05-AWS Batch/09-run-job.md

 aws batch submit-job --cli-input-json file://job.json
 ```

-Note that you are using a structured JSON file to supply the required parameters of **jobName**, **jobQueue**, and **jobDefinition** as well as defining and passing the environment variable **STRESS_ARGS** that your container's docker-entrypoint.sh script uses to form the full stress-ng command-line.
+Note that you are creating a structured JSON file to supply the required parameters of **jobName**, **jobQueue**, and **jobDefinition** as well as defining and passing the environment variable **STRESS_ARGS** used by your container's docker-entrypoint.sh script to form the full stress-ng command-line.

 {{% notice info %}}
-If the job does not run, double-check that the job queue name and job definition are correct.
+If the job does not run, double-check that the job queue name, job definition name and version are correct.
 {{% /notice %}}

-Take note of the **Job Id** because you can use it to check the status of a job:
+Take note of the **jobId** returned when you sumbitted the job.
+You can use this to check the status of the job using the following command (replacing YOUR_JOB_ID with the jobId value returned previously):

 ```
 aws batch describe-jobs --jobs YOUR-JOB-ID
 ```
-The returned *JSON* output displays and describes the status of you job.
+The returned *JSON* output displays and describes the status of your job.

 #### JSON Output Processing